kidsbits/KD3021-Kidsbits-STEM-Education-Smart-Farm-Kit-for-Arduino-Compatible-with-Lego/docs/KidsBlock_Tutorial/KidsBlock_Tutorial.md

 |Relay Module| |No.2 port（control pin is io2）|

 <br>
-<span style="color: rgb(61, 167, 66);">Note：You need to use a slotted screwdriver to loosen the screws at the NO port and COM port of the relay module.
+<span style="color: rgb(61, 167, 66);">**Note：** You need to use a slotted screwdriver to loosen the screws at the NO port and COM port of the relay module.
 Use a m-f DuPont wire to connect the COM port on the module to V on the GPIO shield, and connect the red wire of the water pump to the NO port of the relay module, the black wire of the water pump and the f--f Dupont wire are connected to G of the GPIO shield.
 After connecting the wires, use the screwdriver to tighten the screws at the NO port and COM port. </span>
 <br>
 <br>